 Your accommodation is in the historical center of Jerez

-Jerez de la Frontera - El Puerto de Santa María (27 km)
+Jerez de la Frontera - El Puerto de Santa María (27 of 55 km)

 Today you can still visit one of the many sherry bodegas or the Real Escuela Andaluza del Arte Ecuestre, before getting on our bikes for a short tour half tarmac half on trails, between the sherry-vineyards to El Puerto de Santa María.
 Here we will be able to discover an authentic Andalusia, enjoy its beaches and promenades, taste its wines, tapas and famous seafood...

 Or continue biking a short and almost flat route through the Bahía de Cádiz: around 28 km, completely on the flat, passing marshes, salt-flats and Mediterranean pine forests to end up on a beach with the finest of sands.
-Or, if you wish you can go to Cádiz and discover this delightful city.
+Or, if you do not feel like cycling anymore, you can go by boat to Cádiz and discover this delightful city.

 El Puerto de Santa María, fin

 After breakfast end of the trip.
-Or ask for an extra night to enjoy the beach, and to visit Cádiz!
+But of course you can still visit a bodega, or ask for an extra night to enjoy the beach, and visit Cádiz!